 A reader question from Katrina about how to get her low level middle school students to participate in class when the last thing they want to do is speak English.
 I’ll start with this: It’s not easy!
-Engaging very apathetic students to speak in another language is a thankless job.
+Engaging very apathetic students to speak in another language is a thankless job for any teacher.

 However, there are a few strategies you can try.
 If they work, great.
 If they don’t, don’t worry too much about it.
 As the old saying goes, “You can lead a horse to water, but you can’t make it drink.”
 If your students truly don’t care about learning English, there often isn’t that much you can do.